 Additionally, if you are under 18 years old and applying for a Kart licence, one of your parents must also apply for an Entrant Kart PG Licence.

-If you are applying for a first-time licence other than Race, Rally or Kart, you simply need to fill in a standard Competition Licence application form, which can be found on the MSA website or by clicking here.
+If you are applying for a first-time licence other than Race, Rally or Kart, you simply need to fill in a standard Competition Licence application form, which can be found on the Motorsport UK website or by clicking here.

-The majority of MSA Competition Licences can be applied for online and are dispatched within 10 days – five quicker than those applied for by post.
+The majority of Motorsport UK Competition Licences can be applied for online and are dispatched within 10 days – five quicker than those applied for by post.
 To apply online, click here.